Plumbers Don't Wear Ties

-Plumbers Don't Wear Ties is an adult-oriented "romantic comedy" visual novel/dating sim developed by United Pixtures and published by Kirin Entertainment for the 3DO Interactive Multiplayer.
-Although the game did have a Microsoft Windows version, it had very limited distribution and was published by United Pixtures itself.
-The game stars Edward J. Foster and Jeanne Basone as John and Jane, respectively; two people who are being pressured by their respective parents to go out and find a spouse.
+Plumbers Don't Wear Ties is an adult-oriented "romantic comedy" video game developed by United Pixtures and published by Kirin Entertainment in September 1994 for the 3DO Interactive Multiplayer.
+Although the game did have a Microsoft Windows version in 1993, it had very limited distribution and was published by United Pixtures itself.
+The game stars Edward J. Foster and Jeanne Basone as John and Jane, two people who are being pressured by their respective parents to go out and find a spouse.
 The player's task is to get John and Jane together.

-Plumbers Don't Wear Ties received overwhelmingly negative reviews from critics for its lackluster production value, nonsensical storyline, poor acting and humor, and for primarily being presented as a slideshow despite being advertised as a full motion video game.
+Plumbers Don't Wear Ties sold poorly and received overwhelmingly negative reviews from critics for its lackluster production value, nonsensical storyline, poor acting and humor, and for primarily being presented as a slideshow despite being advertised as a full motion video game.
 The game is considered one of the worst video games of all time.

-At E3 2021, a re-release of the game for Microsoft Windows, Nintendo Switch, PlayStation 4, and PlayStation 5 was announced by Limited Run Games.
+At E3 2021, a re-release of the game for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, and Xbox Series X/S was announced by Limited Run Games, which was released in March 2024.